noahehall/theBookOfNoah/0-mustdo/terraform_quickies.md

 ### modules

+- best practices
+  - root module vs child module
+    - root: should be specific to this environment
+    - child: should be available to all environments
+  - all modules should have a:
+    - `main.tf` file as the index
+    - `variables.tf` file to define input vars
+    - `outputs.tf` file to define the output vars
+    - `README.md` to describe the module
 - combine code into a logical group that can be managed holistically
 - pass in arguments for that block
 - all code is actually a module
   - known as `root`
   - and all your var definitions are passed as `input vars` into the root module
 - you cant access data from a module unless you output it specifically
-- best practices
-  - all modules should have a:
-    - `main.tf` file as the index
-    - `variables.tf` file to define input vars
-    - `outputs.tf` file to define the output vars
-    - `README.md` to describe the module

 ```sh
   # best practices